 Can a free zone company sell to mainland UAE customers?

 Yes.
-Sales to mainland UAE customers may affect your QFZP corporate tax status and are subject to standard UAE VAT rules.
+But sales to mainland UAE customers may affect your QFZP corporate tax status and are subject to standard UAE VAT rules.
 If mainland UAE sales are significant, get advice on how to structure and document them correctly.